 Applications and Support Engineer Salary

 Median pay for Applications and Support Engineers in the United States is around $70K annually.
 Final cash compensation to Applications and Support Engineers varies from around $48K to approximately $98K; choice pay grades include potential for bonuses and profit sharing as high as $10K and $9K, respectively.
 Residence is the biggest factor affecting pay for this group, followed by experience level.
 Men account for the majority of Applications and Support Engineers who responded to the questionnaire — 87 percent to be exact.
 Nearly all enjoy medical while most get dental coverage.
 Vision coverage is also available to a strong majority.
 The majority of Applications and Support Engineers claim high levels of job satisfaction.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Applications and Support Engineer